Assessment of Learning, Living, and Working Environment at Brock

 What makes our campus welcoming?
 What can we do better?
 How can we affirm and strengthen a community of inclusion and respect?
 These are the questions behind the Assessment of Learning, Living, and Working Environment at Brock survey.
 The survey is open to Brock University students, staff and faculty.

 Dear Brock colleagues,

-To facilitate these goals, ensure full transparency and to provide a more complete perspective, we have engaged Rankin & Associates Consulting to help lead this effort.
+To ensure full transparency and to provide a more complete perspective, we have contracted with Rankin & Associates Consulting, which has conducted more than 200 campus climate assessments across North America over the past 20 years.
 (To avoid any confusion, please note this company has no connection to the local family for whom Brock’s Rankin Family Pavilion is named.)

 Gervan Fearon, President and Vice Chancellor